 Seeking the proper care from a podiatrist can ensure that your toe heals correctly, enabling you to get back to your daily activities without the concern of potential complications.

-Benefits of Seeing an Experienced New York Podiatrist After a Big Toe Injury
+Benefits of Seeing an Experienced Long Island Podiatrist After a Big Toe Injury

 The initial treatment for both a sprained and broken toe involves resting the injured toe and elevating the foot.
 However, if you find you can’t to run, walk, or stand the following day, or if the pain intensifies rather than subsides, you should see a podiatrist.